leifjohanson/BlueSky-WeatherApp/README.md

 * Forecast images for the next four days
 * Time of sunrise (local time)
 * Time of sunset (local time)
+* Adaptive background based on time of day